How Would Plato PPC? (Part IV)

 Adam Smith’s book, The Wealth of Nations–published in the same year as the American Revolution, no less!–is the book that convinced the world to scrap mercantilism and adopt more “free market” approaches.
 Or so we’re taught.
 And of course, his pin factory metaphor is still remembered as the classic example […]Read all

 How would Plato PPC?
-(Part I)
+(Part III)

 It’s a question of the ages: if Plato were a PPC, how would he go about it?
 Plato wrote a universe of works on different topics–many lifetimes have been spent only deep-diving into his works and nothing more (although not recently)–but today we will focus on one of his ideas: […]Read all

-How would Machiavelli PPC?
+How Would Machiavelli PPC?
 (Part I)

-How would Max Weber PPC?
+How Would Max Weber PPC?

 Yes, yes, yes, I know you’ve been up at night wondering, “If Max Weber were alive and got a job running Google Ad campaigns, how would he go about it?” and–alas!–the answer is here for you.
-So Max Weber wrote brilliantly about many topics, and today he’s remembered largely for […]Read all
+So Max Weber wrote brilliantly about many topics, and today he’s remembered largely for one […]Read all

-How would Nietzsche PPC?
+How Would Nietzsche PPC?
 (Part I)

-A question of the ages: If Friedrich Nietzsche were a PPC, how would he PPC?
+A question for the ages: If Friedrich Nietzsche were a PPC, how would he PPC?
 Nietzsche himself probably paced the halls of the University of Basel wondering, if an all-encompassing knowledge machine existed and he was tasked with ensuring that normies using the all-encompassing knowledge machine would see the results […]Read all